willianmh/aws/README.md

 python3 terminate.py 'instances_ids'
 ```

-Note: if you not define a file, it will search for the file instances_ids.
+Note: if you not define a file, it will search for the file _instances_ids_.

 ## Built With